Ummuhan-web/SONAR/Notes.md

 - **ASGs**: One ASG per tier, spanning multiple AZs, is typically sufficient.
 Use multiple ASGs for different scaling policies or specific needs.

 This approach ensures a balance between high availability, scalability, and cost-effectiveness.
 Adjust the design based on your application’s specific needs and load characteristics.

+# AWS NAT Gateway and Aurora Replica Promotion

+## NAT Gateway

+The most common way to use a NAT Gateway in a multi-AZ setup within one region is to deploy one NAT Gateway per Availability Zone (AZ).
+This approach ensures high availability and fault tolerance for resources in private subnets.

+### Common NAT Gateway Setup for Multi-AZ

+#### One NAT Gateway per AZ:

+- **Deployment**: Deploy one NAT Gateway in each public subnet of every AZ in the region.
+- **Routing**: Each private subnet in an AZ is routed to the corresponding NAT Gateway in the same AZ.
+- **Fault Tolerance**: This configuration ensures that resources in each AZ can still access the internet even if one AZ experiences a failure.

+#### High Availability:

+- **Redundancy**: By having a NAT Gateway in each AZ, you avoid single points of failure.
+If one AZ or its NAT Gateway goes down, resources in other AZs can continue accessing the internet via their own NAT Gateway.
+- **Performance**: AWS automatically handles traffic routing within the same AZ, improving performance and availability.

+#### Private Subnet Route Tables:

+- **Configuration**: For each private subnet, create a route table that points to the NAT Gateway in the same AZ for all outbound traffic destined for the internet.
+- **Benefits**: This setup keeps traffic within the same AZ, which helps reduce latency and cross-AZ data transfer costs.

+### Architecture Overview

+- **Public Subnets**: Each AZ has a public subnet with a NAT Gateway.
+- **Private Subnets**: Each AZ has a private subnet with a route table entry pointing to the NAT Gateway in the corresponding public subnet.
+- **Route Tables**: The private subnets use different route tables to direct traffic to the NAT Gateway in their respective AZ.

+#### Example Architecture (3 AZs):

+- **AZ1**:
+  - Public Subnet 1: NAT Gateway 1
+  - Private Subnet 1: Routes to NAT Gateway 1
+- **AZ2**:
+  - Public Subnet 2: NAT Gateway 2
+  - Private Subnet 2: Routes to NAT Gateway 2
+- **AZ3**:
+  - Public Subnet 3: NAT Gateway 3
+  - Private Subnet 3: Routes to NAT Gateway 3

+### Key Benefits:

+- **Fault Tolerance**: NAT Gateways are distributed across multiple AZs, ensuring continued internet access in the event of an AZ failure.
+- **Reduced Latency**: Traffic remains within the same AZ, minimizing cross-AZ latency and data transfer costs.
+- **Scalability**: As your infrastructure grows, you can easily scale NAT Gateway usage by adding more in other AZs.

+This is the best practice recommended by AWS for a highly available and resilient NAT Gateway setup.

+## Aurora Replica Promotion

+Aurora uses a distributed, fault-tolerant storage system that spans multiple Availability Zones (AZs) in an AWS region.
+When the primary instance (writer) fails, Aurora automatically promotes one of the Aurora Replicas (read-only instances) in a different AZ to be the new primary instance (writer).

+### Automatic Failover Process:

+- **Primary Instance Failure**: If the primary instance fails due to hardware, networking, or software issues, Amazon Aurora automatically detects the failure.
+- **Replica Promotion**: Aurora identifies the best-suited replica from the available Aurora Replicas, usually the one with the least replication lag.
+This replica is then promoted to become the new primary instance (writer).
+- **Promotion Time**: The promotion is typically completed within 30 seconds for Aurora with MySQL compatibility and under 10 seconds for Aurora with PostgreSQL compatibility, minimizing downtime.
+- **New Replicas**: After promoting the Aurora Replica, Aurora reconfigures the cluster to ensure that read replicas can continue to serve read traffic.
+New Aurora Replicas can be automatically launched to maintain the high availability of the cluster.
+- **DNS Propagation**: Aurora updates the DNS record for the primary instance to point to the newly promoted instance.

+### How to Enable Automatic Failover?

+By default, when you create an Aurora DB cluster with at least one Aurora Replica, automatic failover is enabled.
+You don’t have to configure anything special, but it’s important to ensure that you have Aurora Replicas in different AZs to take full advantage of this feature.